ghdl/ghdl/doc/using/QuickStartGuide.rst

      $ cd dlx
      $ mkdir work

-* Then, we will run the :samp:`dlx_test_behaviour` design.
+* Then, we will run the ``dlx_test_behaviour`` design.
 We need to analyze all the design units for the design hierarchy, in the correct order.
-GHDL provides an easy way to do this, by importing the sources, :samp:`ghdl -i --workdir=work *.vhdl`.
+GHDL provides an easy way to do this, by importing the sources, ``ghdl -i --workdir=work *.vhdl``.

 * GHDL knows all the design units of the DLX, but no one have been analyzed.
-Run the make option, :samp:`ghdl -m --workdir=work dlx_test_behaviour`, which analyzes and elaborates a design.
+Run the make option, ``ghdl -m --workdir=work dlx_test_behaviour``, which analyzes and elaborates a design.
 This creates many files in the :file:`work/` directory, and (GCC/LLVM only) the :file:`dlx_test_behaviour` executable in the current directory.

 ..
 HINT:: The simulation needs to have a DLX program contained in the file :file:`dlx.out`.
 This memory image will be loaded in the DLX memory.
-Just take one sample: :samp:`cp test_loop.out dlx.out`.
+Just take one sample: ``cp test_loop.out dlx.out``.

-* Now, you can run the test suite: :samp:`ghdl -r --workdir=work dlx_test_behaviour`.
+* Now, you can run the test suite: ``ghdl -r --workdir=work dlx_test_behaviour``.
 The test bench monitors the bus and displays each instruction executed.
 It finishes with an assertion of severity level note:

   .. code-block:: shell

      dlx-behaviour.vhdl:395:11:(assertion note): TRAP instruction
       encountered, execution halted

 * Last, since the clock is still running, you have to manually stop the program with the :kbd:`C-c` key sequence.
 This behavior prevents you from running the test bench in batch mode.
 However, you may force the simulator to stop when an assertion above or equal a certain severity level occurs.
-To do so, call run with this option instead: :samp:`ghdl -r --workdir=work dlx_test_behaviour --assert-level=note``.
+To do so, call run with this option instead: ``ghdl -r --workdir=work dlx_test_behaviour --assert-level=note```.
 With this option, the program stops just after the previous message:

   .. code-block:: shell